hashinami46/sakamichi-app-ts-cli/README.md

 cd PyCriCodecs && pip install . -v && cd ../ && rm -rf PyCriCodecs
 ```

 Please read till the end for common usage and knowledge.
+I also put some useful links on credits.

 ## 🔫 Supported Apps and Usage
 ### 🎮 Nogifes